Miss California

 The Miss California competition selects the representative for the state of California in the Miss America competition.

 The pageant began in Santa Cruz in 1924 and was held there in 1925.
 During the years 1926 through 1946 in years when the Miss California pageant was held, the competition was primarily in San Francisco and Venice, California.
 In 1947, it returned to Santa Cruz and was held there annually until 1985, after which it moved to San Diego in response to years of protests and a "Myth California" counter pageant organized by local feminist activists led by Ann Simonton and Nikki Craft.
-It has been held in Fresno, California since 1994.
+It has been held in Visalia, California since 2023.

-Catherine Liang of San Francisco was crowned Miss California on June 25, 2022 at the Paul Shaghoian Memorial Concert Hall Fresno, California.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut where she was a Women in Business Finalist and Non-finalist Talent Winner.
+Rachel Axt of Clovis was crowned Miss California 2025 on June 21, 2025, at the Visalia Convention Center in Visalia, California.
+She will compete for the title of Miss America 2026 in September 2025.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss California titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.